Problems using both hands

 .
 Start with volume 1, and practice a piece a day.

 Another brilliant little book with rhythmic exercises; great for both sight reading and to do different things in both hands, is: Dandelot: Etude du rythme vol 1 : mesures simples - éditions Leduc

 , although this one advances very fast.

 It is also fun to make up your own music.
-You can practice improvisation by playing a simple repeated pattern, an ostinato, in one hand and improvise with the other, then switch.
-Try the simple exercises here
+You can practice improvisation by playing a simple repeated pattern, an ostinato, in one hand and improvising with the other, then switching.
+Also, make sure to try the simple exercises I've written here